21 Shower Remodel Pitfalls to Avoid – Advice from a Pro

 Waterproofing Faux Pas

-One of the biggest hazards of a custom niche installation is inadequate waterproofing.
-I see this mistake all the time in custom shower niche installations.
+One of the biggest hazards of custom niche installation is inadequate waterproofing.
+In my experience, this is one of the leading causes of leaks in shower renovations that include one.

 Water splashes and pools in most shower niches, providing a easy pathway for water to enter the walls through the grout lines & tile and between the tile backer board joints.